athomasq/athomasq.github.io/categories/investing/user-manual.md

     **Investor Updates**

 24. I strongly recommend that you send out monthly investor updates -- it's the one thing I ask for as an investor.
 It's hard for me to help you if I don't know what's going on.
+More [here](/writing-investor-updates).

 25. Quite apart from my help and input, writing investor updates helps you zoom out on the business, and it builds confidence across your investor network for future fund-raising conversations.